George R.R. Martin drops just one Winds of Winter plot hint

 Game of Thrones fans have been waiting since 2011 for George R.R.
-Martin's The Winds of Winter, the planned sixth novel in the Song of Ice and Fire series.
-And honestly, at this point, any little tidbit is pounced upon, especially if it hints that Martin has pages written, or better yet, is close to completion.
+Martin's The Winds of Winter, the planned sixth novel in the Song of Ice and Fire fantasy series on which the HBO hit is based.
+And honestly, at this point, any little tidbit gets pounced upon, especially if it hints that Martin has pages written, or better yet, is close to completion.

 In 2017, Martin appeared on the cover of the Chinese edition of Esquire magazine, but he's just now sharing that cover photograph, featuring the author wearing a crown.